I married an exotic dancer

-On New Year’s Eve I picked her up and we went to the Harvest Baptist Church in Watauga for dinner and a Phillips, Craig & Dean concert.
+On New Year’s Eve I picked her up and we went to the Harvest Baptist Church in Watauga for dinner and a concert.
 It was a nice evening.
 However, I had a head cold, there weren’t many sparks, and as far as I was concerned we had not connected. . . and were not going to.
-But, then she called and asked me to her apartment for dinner.
+But, then she called and invited me for a home-cooked dinner.

-Now, I know I am sounding negative, but I must be honest, that was a really bad dinner that she cooked (if you can call it cooked).
-But, that night there were sparks, and we began to date.
+Her cooking was bad, seriously bad, but I found her company delightful, and we began to date.
 We had much in common and our affections grew rapidly.
 At that time I had accepted a job in Westwood, California so we had to make a decision on what we were going to do about our relationship.
 We decided to marry.

 Now, to tell my parents.
 How to tell my parents?
 Susan was at that time an actress in The Promise in Glen Rose.
 In addition to the regular production in the Texas Amphitheatre she had traveled with them to Russia and performed at the Kremlin.
-She played a tambourine dancer.
+She played a tambourine dancer in this Christian passion play.
 So, I called my parents and told them I was marrying an exotic dancer.

 Silence, a deafening silence. . . . . . .
 I began to think they had fainted dead-away on the other end of the telephone line.
 Not wanting to be guilty of parracide, I hastened to explain.